 Senico’s first job was at a family restaurant in Candor, NC.
 Then, he attended Montgomery County Community College, while working for a local foundry.
 After a hard turn in life, Senico moved to Charlotte to attend a residential recovery program.
 It is there that he met Chef Ron and learned about Community Culinary School of Charlotte.
 Senico graduated from Class 53 in 2016, and has been working at CCSC ever since.
 He enjoys serving guests in our Café and for Encore Catering events.
 He loves working at CCSC because our mission is meaningful, supporting people who seek to improve their life circumstances.
 Senico appreciates the opportunities he has received from CCSC.

-Jeannie is a part of CCSC’s Development Team and also helps with administrative tasks.
-Jeannie was born and raised in Charlotte and graduated from Clemson University with a degree in English.
-Prior to CCSC, Jeannie worked with AmeriCorps and Habitat for Humanity of Charlotte.
-She came to CCSC as a volunteer through Share Charlotte.
-It was a perfect fit, and soon after, Jeannie joined the CCSC staff.
+Jeannie is part of CCSC’s Marketing and Development Team.
+She manages social media and marketing for the School and supports the Development Team with data management and by designing graphic and print materials.
+She also helps with grant writing and engaging our external audience.
+A Charlotte native, she graduated from Clemson University with a degree in English and Journalism.
+Prior to CCSC, she worked for AmeriCorps and Habitat for Humanity of Charlotte.
+She came to CCSC as a volunteer through Share Charlotte and joined the staff in 2018.
 When not at CCSC, she keeps busy raising her two sons with her husband.